violethaze74/eclipse/README.md

 ### Changing the Eclipse Platform compilation and testing target

-By default, the build is targeted against Eclipse Oxygen / 4.7.
+By default, the build is targeted against Eclipse Photon / 4.8.
-You can explicitly set the `eclipse.target` property to `photon` (4.8).
+You can explicitly set the `eclipse.target` property to `oxygen` (4.7).
 ```
 $ mvn -Declipse.target=oxygen package
 ```